-The Environmental Activist academic year starts October 1st, 2017
+The Environmental Activist year starts January 5, 2020

-The Environmental Activist apprenticeship runs October 1 – November 19, 2107 and continues from January 7 – November 18, 2018 meeting every Sunday from 9:00-5:00.
-We will start each morning with a nature hike, followed by strategic planning sessions, and spend afternoons with boots-on-the ground standing up for social and environmental justice in the political arena.
+The Environmental Activist course runs January 5 – November 16, 2020 meeting on Sundays from 9:30-12:30 except holiday weekends.
+We will start each morning with a nature hike, followed by strategic planning sessions, and boots-on-the ground projects for social and environmental justice in the political arena.
 Includes guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book VII – Trail of the Sustainable Citizen.
-Cost including personal guidance, books, workshops and all materials totals $2,950.
-Ask for password protected program details or jump straight to our simple registration process to apply by June 5th!
+Cost including personal guidance, books, workshops and all materials totals $1,975.
+Ask for password protected program details or jump straight to our simple registration process.

-The Wildlife Tracker is an animal research apprenticeship with an ethic of bird, mammal, insect, arachnid, reptile, amphibian, arthropod, fish and game conservation, and may be repeated for an additional semester to earn an Ethnozoologist Certification upon accreditation.
+The Wildlife Tracker will be an animal research apprenticeship with an ethic of bird, mammal, insect, arachnid, reptile, amphibian, arthropod, fish and game conservation, and may be repeated for an additional semester to earn an Ethnozoologist Certification upon accreditation.

-The Ancient Artisan is a traditional skills apprenticeship with an ethic of cultural conservation, and may be repeated for an additional semester to earn Traditional Technologist certification upon accreditation.
+The Ancient Artisan will be a traditional skills apprenticeship with an ethic of cultural conservation, and may be repeated for an additional semester to earn Traditional Technologist certification upon accreditation.